kaihendry/dabase.com/content/blog/software-cornwall.md

 summer people can happily camp in a tent.

 The new A30 improvements make it quite easy to drive into Cornwall from Exeter.
-Trouble it the A30 doesn't connect anything on the train line going into Cornwall.
+Trouble is the A30 doesn't connect anything on the train line going into Cornwall.
 Neither infrastructure takes you close to nice parts of the coastline.